darrylmorley/lightspeed-retail-sdk/README.md

 ### Key Changes

+- **NEW: Encrypted token storage** - Secure your tokens at rest with built-in AES-256-GCM encryption using Node.js crypto
 - **New OAuth endpoints** - Updated to use `https://cloud.lightspeedapp.com/auth/oauth/token`
 - **Token rotation** - Both access and refresh tokens now change with each refresh
 - **Token persistence** - Tokens must be stored between application restarts